evomassiny/simple-scheduler/README.md

 mimicking a really small subset of the ["proactive-scheduler"](https://www.activeeon.com/products/workflows-scheduling/).

-This app is an hypervisor, able to spawn jobs according to an user-provided execution plans.
+This app is an hypervisor, able to spawn jobs according to an user-provided execution plan.

-Concretly it's a web app providing a REST API to spawn a bunch of bash command on the web-server.
+Concretly it's a web app providing a REST API to spawn a bunch of bash commands on a web-server.

-The app acts as an hypervisor, and is able to schedule the jobs' execution order according to a dependency graph provided by the user (in XML).
+The app acts as an hypervisor, and is able to schedule jobs' execution order according to a dependency graph provided by the user (in XML).

 The app also keeps track of the status of each job, and is able to retreive their stdout/stderr output.